Professional Advancement Program Overview

 It is now possible to submit Fellow and Diplomate cases for review online using Caseworx case submission software.
 Caseworx software is available for free to members.
-Please visit the Caseworx page to learn more or to download the software.
+Please login and visit the Caseworx page to learn more or to download the software.

 Continuing Education Credits & Course Recording Program

 To help IAO Members keep current, complete records of orthodontic continuing education (CE) achieved, the IAO has developed the CE Course Recording Program.
 Members may submit relevant data about earned CE (Course topics, instructor, dates, etc.) at any time.
 It is possible to submit CE credits earned prior to joining the IAO.
 CE records are maintained indefinitely.